 2023

 Employees Eligible directors

-As at January 1 -
+January 1 -

-Granted during the period 196,541 666,968
+ted during the period 196,541 666,968

-Forfeited during the period
+ted during the period -

-Vested during the period (666,968)
+d during the period (666,968)

-As at June 30 196,541
+June 30 196,541

-Vested at June 30 666,968
+ed at June 30 - 666,968

 Fair value of RSUs granted

 The grant date fair value of the RSUs granted to the employees in 2023 is recognized as an expense on a straight-line basis over the three-year vesting period, with a corresponding entry in equity.
 Since the RSUs granted to certain members of the board of directors are not subject to any vesting conditions, the grant date fair value of these awards is recognized immediately, on the grant date, as an expense with a corresponding entry in equity.